ADMINISTRATION:

 attacked the Magazine Store, while Buckley and eight other soldiers

-the ammunition fall into enemy hands they decided to blow up
+ammunition fall into enemy hands they decided to blow up the building

-survived only to be captured by the enemy.
-Buckley's family
+only to be captured by the enemy.
+Buckley's family had meantime

-had meantime been ruthlessly murdered by the rebels, but they
+been ruthlessly murdered by the rebels, but they refused to kill

-oversaw the execution of one hundred and fifty rebels who were
+the execution of one hundred and fifty rebels who were strapped

 Shortly after being promoted to the rank of Lieutenant in 1858,